y-kidane/UNO/README.md

 What happens if someone is not communicating in the manner or frequency agreed upon? make contact with that person, and ask them to communicate with the agreed upon channel.  -->

+#need to add how to play game and what libs and requirments it has.